MicrosoftDocs/Viva/Viva/skills/skills-overview.md

 To help ensure a productive preview that enables Skills in Viva to meet and exceed your company's goals, the following are the requirements for private preview participation:

-1. Private preview must be deployed on a production tenant where users are spending at least 80% of their time on emails, documents, and other Microsoft 365 and Viva applications.
+- Private preview must be deployed on a production tenant where users are spending at least 80% of their time on emails, documents, and other Microsoft 365 and Viva applications.

-2. More than 100 end users who are licensed for either Viva Suite or Viva Learning.
+- More than 100 users who are licensed for either Viva Suite or Viva Learning.

-3. End users included in the Skills preview program have Viva Learning deployed and available for use.
+- EnUsers included in the Skills preview program have Viva Learning deployed and available for use.

 > [!NOTE]
 > - Private preview is available only in English (en-US).
 The default language for Viva Learning must also be English (en-US) for this preview